-Once the connection is made, the customer simply presses and holds down a button on the dispenser until they have put the required amount of fuel into the vehicle or until the tank is full maximum amount of LPG which can be put into the tank is 20 litres.
+Once the connection is made, the customer simply presses and holds down a button on the dispenser until they have put the required amount of fuel into the vehicle or until the tank is full.

 LPG tanks are fitted with a valve that stops the flow once the tank has reached its maximum safe filling level.
 Once the meter stops the customer simply disconnects the nozzle and returns it to the dispenser.